ainmutaqorrobin/TicketingApp/environment.md

+# 🌐 Kubernetes Environment Setup

+This document contains setup instructions for configuring Kubernetes resources for **learning purposes**.
+⚠️ Do **NOT** commit this file to any public repository or expose it in production.

+---

 # 🔒 JWT Secret Configuration (Confidential)

 > ⚠️ **CONFIDENTIAL FILE**
+> This section contains sensitive information.
-> This file will not exposed to production or commit it to any public repository.
-Only for learning purpose
+> Do not expose to production or commit it to any public repository.
+> Only for **learning purposes**.

 ---